GoogleChrome/ip-protection/Masked-Domain-List.md

 cosmicsculptor.com                               | Admiral                                                        | Not Impacted By Script Blocking
 cosmosjackson.com                                | Admiral                                                        | Not Impacted By Script Blocking
 courageousbaby.com                               | Admiral                                                        | Not Impacted By Script Blocking
+coverapparatus.com                               | Admiral                                                        | Not Impacted By Script Blocking
 cozydusk.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 cozyhillside.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 cozytryst.com                                    | Admiral                                                        | Not Impacted By Script Blocking